Fort Belvoir Housing

 Everywhere!
 Commute is king around Fort Belvoir.
 Families live as far north as Maryland and move south 40-50 miles toward Fredericksburg, Virginia, to maximize real estate dollars.
 Immediately outside of Fort Belvoir’s gates lie the most common cities to live in: Alexandria, Arlington, Springfield, Burke, Woodbridge, and Lorton.

-It's very common for dual military families to choose one of these cities between their two different duty stations to equal out the commute times.
+It's very common for dual-military families to choose one of these cities between their two duty stations to equalize commute times.
 Drivable options around Fort Belvoir include the Pentagon, Fort Meade NSA, Walter Reed, Joint Base Andrews, and Quantico Marine Corps Base.

 Fort Belvoir is part of Fairfax County Public Schools (FCPS).
 Younger kids are assigned to Fort Belvoir Upper and Lower elementary schools, which are on base.
 Middle schoolers are officially assigned Walt Whitman Middle School, and high school kids attend Mount Vernon High School.
 However, many families take advantage of the opportunities to attend other nearby schools if space allows.

-Fort Belvoir is home to many homeschool families, and there are plenty of private school options within reasonable driving distance.
+Fort Belvoir is home to many homeschool families, and there are plenty of private schools within a reasonable driving distance.

-6 gates lead onto Fort Belvoir: Tulley, Lieber, J.J.
-Kingman, Pence Telegraph, and Farrar Gate (Davison Army Airfield).
+Six gates lead onto Fort Belvoir: Tulley, Lieber, J.J.
+Kingman, Pence, Telegraph, Walker, and Farrar Gate (Davison Army Airfield).
 The Visitor Center is located at Tulley Gate.
 Lieber Gate and Farrar Gate are open 24 hours, 7 days a week.

 Military Installations Near Fort Belvoir